-This recipe is a great alternative to the Sunday roast when you’re in the mood for a more relaxed evening in.
+This recipe is a great alternative to the Sunday roast when you’re in the mood for a more relaxed evening in rather than watching over numerous dishes cooking away.
 Using cheap cuts of meat cooked low and slow in one pot you’ll get a delicious, hearty meal that saves money and washing up.
-More time for feet up and a film afterwards!
-And let’s face it, getting every drop out of a Sunday before the working week starts is pretty damn important.
+More time for relaxing!

 This a mix of oxtail and beef shin so you get a mixture of fat content and deep, beefy flavour.
-The meat is cooked in a rich tomato gravy with root vegetables and mushrooms, and topped with a delicious garlic potato gratin enriched with creamy Boursin.
+The meat is cooked in a rich tomato gravy with root vegetables and mushrooms, and topped with a delicious garlic potato gratin.